 - Do you have a history of recurrence with seminoma?
 If there is a history of recurrence, then the chance of getting a Standard policy rating is likely not good.
 Depending on how long ago the recurrence was, a Mild Substandard may be possible.
 If, however, the recurrence was less than five years ago, then a Medium Substandard may be more likely.

-- What methods have your taken / are your currently taking to manage or control your condition?
-The underwriters will want to know what methods you are taking and / or have taken in controlling and managing your condition.
-This may include surgery, chemotherapy, and / or radiation.
+- What methods do you use to manage or control your condition?
+The underwriters will want to know what methods you are taking and/or have taken in controlling and managing your condition.
+This may include surgery, chemotherapy, and/or radiation.

 - Are you currently a smoker?
 Because smoking is a known factor for all forms of cancer, this is an important question.
 If you answer yes to this question, then the chance of obtaining a Standard, or even a Mild Substandard policy rating may be slim.